Hazemmekawy/SWE_Digital_Calculator/README.md

 # SWE_Digital_Calculator
-The repository for the SWE_Digital_Calculator project
+The repository for the Software Engineering course project ITI - INTAKE 40